awsdocs/amazon-polly-developer-guide/doc_source/examples-ios.md

 The following example uses the iOS SDK for Amazon Polly to read the specified text using a voice selected from a list of voices\.

 The code shown here covers the major tasks but does not handle errors\.
-For the complete code, see [AWS SDK for iOS Amazon Polly demo](https://github.com/awslabs/aws-sdk-ios-samples/tree/master/Polly-Sample/Swift)\.
+For the complete code, see [AWS Mobile SDK for iOS Amazon Polly demo](https://github.com/awslabs/aws-sdk-ios-samples/tree/master/Polly-Sample/Swift)\.

 **Initialize**

 ```
 // Region of Amazon Polly.